xinwenfu/platformio-espidf-aws-iot/README.md

 Load the project into VS Code: *File* -> *Open Folder ...*

-## memuconfig
+## menuconfig

-Run memuconfig to configure WiFi and AWS IoT end point via *PlatformIO Icon* -> *Project Tasks* -> *Platform* -> *Run Menoconfig*.
-After the settings are configured, press the ESC key and exit menuconfig, which asks whether to save the changed settings.
-Click *Yes* to save the settings.
-Otherwise, the changed settings will be lost.
+Run menuconfig to configure WiFi and AWS IoT end point via *ESP-IDF SDK Configuration Editor (menuconfig)* button at the bottom of the screen, or by typing ``` idf.py menuconfig ``` in a *ESP-IDF Terminal*.
+After the settings described below are configured, save and close the window.
+This is done by pressing *S* and then the ESC key if you used the *ESP-IDF Terminal* otherwise click save and close the window (tab).
+If we do not save the changes, they will not be reflected in the next build.
 - *Example configuration*
   - *WiFi SSID*
   - *WiFi Password*